 Short Vita

 Naomi is a PhD candidate in the DFG research training group “Fixing Futures”.
 She studied Sociology at the Goethe University Frankfurt.
-After the completion of her studies, she worked as a research assistant at the Institute for social-ecological research in Frankfurt in the research unit on biodiversity and people.
+After the completion of her studies, she worked as a research assistant at the Institute for social-ecological research (ISOE) in Frankfurt in the research unit on biodiversity and people.
 Naomi’s research interests include environmental sociology, social and political ecology, (eco)feminist, postcolonial and decolonial theory and (feminist) science and technology studies.

 Project Description